-Following Hurricane Katrina a plea for help came from a person in a small town in Mississippi and was heard by John Hamari, owner of Skyline Exhibitor Source, and a Services Manager.
+Following Hurricane Katrina a plea for help came from a person in a small town in Mississippi and was heard by the team at Exhibitor Source.
 They shared this plea with others and soon a plan was emerging to provide aid.
 Since money wasn’t the best option for some of our staff, so they offered what they did have: their skills and time.
-With donations of gas cans from the Skyline Corporate office, fuel from our office, chainsaw, stuffed animals, boxes of food and water from our employees and their families, 11 team members and family members headed to Mississippi for a hard day of work clearing large trees from victim’s homes.
+With donations of gas cans, fuel from our office, chainsaw, stuffed animals, boxes of food and water from our employees and their families, 11 team members and family members headed to Mississippi for a hard day of work clearing large trees from victim’s homes.

 Middle Tennessee Floods

 In 2010, devastating flooding covered much of Middle Tennessee leaving thousands with severely damaged homes, many of which were inhabitable.
 We knew that we had to help.
 As a company, we came together and helped 11 families.
 We specifically sought out to help single moms and the elderly.
 Of the people in those categories we assisted people without insurance to help make the repairs.

 The single-mom of one family we helped had recently had heart surgery prior to the floods.
 Despite her condition, when it became clear that their house was going to flood, she and her children moved everything they could possibly move from the 1st floor to the 2nd floor.
 This family had no flood insurance and sustained substantial damage to their home.
 Without repairs it was inhabitable.
 We helped this family for 3 months to get them back up to speed.
 We were able to get all of the drywall needed to repair her home donated and completely rebuilt the first floor of her home.